 \subsection{Ablation Study}

-We also implement ablation study on $\gamma$ in MARS-M to unearth the effect of scale of gradient correction on the performance.
-The experiments are done on small models trained with OpenWebText datasets, and the results are shown in Figure~\ref{fig:gamma}.
+We also implement an ablation study on $\gamma$ in MARS-M to investigate how the scale of gradient-correction term affects performance.
+The experiments are performed on small models trained on OpenWebText datasets, and the results are shown in Figure~\ref{fig:gamma}.
 It can be observed that the scale on gradient correction should be much smaller than 1, as usually taken in most of the variance reduction approaches~\citep{STORM,SARAH1,fang2018spider}.
-However, the training and validation losses for experiments with $\gamma\in[0.005, 0.025]$ are very close, showing that a small enough $\gamma$ is relatively robust to variation.
+However, the training and validation losses for experiments with $\gamma\in[0.005, 0.025]$ are very close, suggesting that a small enough $\gamma$ is relatively robust to variation.